chriskrycho/v5.chriskrycho.com/site/library/_Reading List.md

 - <cite>Heirs of Earth</cite>, Sean Williams and Shane Dix (new)

 - <cite>Contact</cite>, Carl Sagan (new)
-    - to be discussed on Winning SLowly episodes 8.18 and 8.19 (forthcoming)
+    - to be discussed on Winning Slowly episodes [8.18] and 8.19 (forthcoming)

 [^kurzweil]: This is where it is for a reason.
 Don’t @ me.